 A Will can only dispose of assets that you own at the date of your death, but we often find that some people with a DIY Will try to give away assets that they don’t own.

-This could be as simple as not updating your Will when you’ve sold property (we talk about other times to update your Will here), but can be more complex if you’re dealing with multiple entities.
+This could be as simple as not updating your Will when you’ve sold property (or other important times to update or make your Will), but can be more complex if you’re dealing with multiple entities.

 Had the Will-maker sought legal advice, we would have advised them on what steps to take to ensure their wishes were fulfilled.

 A Will is a legal document.
-There are legal requirements that must be followed when making a Will to ensure that the Will is valid.
+There are legal requirements that must be followed when making a Will to ensure that it is valid.

 Simple things such as having only one witness to your signature, or having the witnesses using different coloured pens can raise questions about whether your signature was actually witnessed.